 - When charities do not meet their obligations, we take proportionate action to the problem we seek to address.

-Section Two: The foundations of our regulatory approach
+Section 2: The foundations of our regulatory approach

 - The ACNC approaches regulation responsively and makes deliberative and flexible choices about the regulatory strategies applied.
 The regulatory pyramid represents this approach, by which most of our effort is focused on education, escalated to more interventionist sanctions proportionate to risk and the responsiveness of charities when problems arise.